Battle of Kapyong: Day battle

 Meanwhile, the PVA shifted their attention to D Company, launching a series of relentless assaults against the summit.
 D Company's position was vital to the defence of Hill 504, commanding the high ground and protecting the 3 RAR right flank.
-Commencing at 07:00, the PVA assaulted the forward platoon—12 Platoon, launching attacks at thirty-minute intervals until 10:30.
+Commencing at 07:00, the PVA assaulted the forward platoon—12 Platoon, launching attacks at 30 minute intervals until 10:30.
 Using mortars to cover their movement, they attacked on a narrow front up the steep slope using grenades.
 However, 12 Platoon beat the PVA back, killing more than 30 for the loss of seven wounded during six attacks.
-The 16th NZ Field Regiment again played a key role in defeating the PVA attempts, bringing down accurate fire within 50 m of the 12 Platoon positions.
+16 NZFR again played a key role in defeating the PVA attempts, bringing down accurate fire within 50 m of the 12 Platoon positions.
 However, throughout the fighting, the supply of ammunition for the guns had caused severe problems, as the PVA offensive had depleted the stock of 25-pounder rounds available forward of the airhead in Seoul.
 Despite improvements, problems with the logistic system remained and each round had to be used effectively in response to the directions of the artillery forward observers who controlled their fire.
 Although badly wounded, Corporal William Rowlinson was later awarded the Distinguished Conduct Medal for his leadership, while Private Ronald Smith was awarded the Military Medal.
 Lance Corporal Henry Richey was posthumously mentioned in dispatches after being fatally wounded attempting to evacuate the last of the 12 Platoon casualties.

 Despite their previous failures, the PVA launched another series of attacks from 11:30 and these attacks continued for the next two hours, again targeting 12 Platoon under the command of Lieutenant John Ward.
 Failing to break through again, the PVA suffered heavy casualties before the assault ended.
 From 13:30, there was another lull in the fighting for an hour and a half, although D Company continued to endure PVA mortar, machine-gun, and rifle fire.
 Believing that the battle may continue into the night, Gravener made the decision to pull 12 Platoon back in order to adopt a tighter company perimeter, lest his forward platoon be overrun and destroyed.
 The movement was completed without incident and, shortly after, the newly-vacated position was assaulted by a large PVA force which had failed to detect the withdrawal.
 The PVA moved quickly as they attempted to establish their position on the northern end of the ridge, only to be heavily engaged by 3 RAR machine-gun and rifle fire, and artillery.